gemma-martinez/attrition_analysis/README.md

 This data set contains information on 1470 employees on:

 - **Demographic information**: age, gender and marital status
-- **Employment details**: deparment, job role
+- **Employment details**: deparment, job role, peformance rating
-- **Performance and Satisfaction**: employee's satisfaction on work environment, job involvement, job satsifaction, performance rating, relationship satisfaction and work-life balance
+- **Employee Satisfaction**: employee's satisfaction on work environment, job involvement, job satsifaction, performance rating, relationship satisfaction and work-life balance
 - **Financial details**: daily and monthly rates, monthly income, percentage increase in salary over previous year and stock option level
 - **Work experience**: total of years the employee has been with the company, duration in the curent job role, years since last promotion, duration with current manager, total years of work experience
 - **Job Conditions**: overtime, travel requirement, distance from home, n° of training in the previous years